-In this easy weeknight recipe, canned butter beans simmer with lemony, spicy, herbaceous, garlicky flavor until tender and delicious.
-This satisfying vegan dinner is ready in just 15 minutes!
+In this easy weeknight recipe, canned butter beans simmer with lemony, spicy, herbaceous, garlic flavor until tender and delicious.
+This satisfying vegan recipe is ready in just 15 minutes!

 Serving of butter beans in a peach-colored bowl with a silver fork and a torn piece of crusty bread.